Bath Maine Cropped

 Unique Gift Shops

-Markings Gallery sells contemporary artwork made by local Maine artists.
-The gallery has not only paintings but also art made with wood, metal, fiber, paper, glass, and other types of materials.
-You’ll find gifts of pottery, bags, scarves, jewelry, sculptures, canvases, and much more.
+Markings Gallery features an array of contemporary art crafted by local Maine artisans.
+Beyond paintings, the gallery showcases creations made from wood, metal, fiber, paper, glass, and various other materials.
+You can discover a range of unique gifts — pottery, bags, scarves, jewelry, sculptures, canvases, and much more.

 Winnegance Restaurant & Bakery-Bath